-We have compiled a list of some of Norway’s best English-taught universities and institutions offering programs at all levels and different fields of study.
-This list will help you narrow down your options in searching for the best school and degree programs of your current interest.
+We have compiled a list of some of Norway’s best English-taught universities and institutions offering programs at different levels and in different fields of study.
+This list will help you narrow down your options as you search for the best school and degree program for your current interests.

 1. UiT – The Arctic University of Norway